customgpt/CustomGPT/README.md

 ## Main Features

-- Similar to BetterGPT, You can use a custom API endpoint to communicate with ChatGPT.
+- Similar to "BetterGPT", You can use a custom API endpoint to communicate with ChatGPT.
 - In-app customization options are available for an enhanced conversational experience.
 - Receive more focused based responses based on optional system behavior you can set for the bot.
+- Access to an API endpoint such as ChimeraGPT, Pawam.krd, Skailar, or any API based on ChatGPT.

 ## Prerequisites

 Before you get started, ensure that you have the following prerequisites:

-- Access to an API endpoint such as ChimeraGPT, Pawam.krd, Skailar, or any API based on ChatGPT.
 - An Android device or emulator running Android 6.0 (Marshmallow) or above.